The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 What types of clients do you represent?

-Julie: I work with a wide variety of the firm’s large technology clients, including many (like Google) that are household names.
+I represent many of the firm’s large technology company clients, the majority of which are household names.

 What types of cases/deals do you work on?

 I work on a wide array of cases, including those related to the Electronic Communications Privacy Act, the Computer Fraud and Abuse Act, and the First Amendment.
 I am a member of our firm’s Tech Amicus team and regularly work with our clients as amici to brief novel issues of privacy and constitutional law.